MicLieg/LinuxGSM-Dev-Docs/getting-started/adding-a-new-game-server.md

 ## Custom Commands

 Some game servers may require bespoke commands to complete tasks.
-Examples of this include Teamspeak 3 and Unreal Tournament 2004.
+Examples of this include TeamSpeak 3 and Unreal Tournament 2004.
 Take a look at the `core_getopts.sh` module for examples of how to add commands.